jonjohnsontc/cautious-umbrella-bare-blog/issue_tracker.md

 - [x] ability to see draft posts in dev server
 - [x] finish 'moving-from-spa-to-mpa'
 - [x] start implementing some tests to validate these features
+- [] Fix code block's default appearance on dark mode
 - [] change content font
 - [] fix sorting posts without a date
 - [] fix the 'modified' file
 - [] update colors for links
-- [] remove footnote demo

 ## Nice to Have's

 - [] consolidate classes that aren't being used in templates, or aren't listed in styles.css + codehilite-styles.css
-- [] add dark mode via os-system settings
+- [x] add dark mode via os-system settings
 - [x] some way to not have to deal with re-doing the css for TWIL 1 post
 - [] checking all sub-templates to see if they've been updated too